reactjs/react.dev/src/content/reference/react/use-client.md

 In the module dependency tree, we see that `App.js` imports and calls `Copyright` from the `Copyright.js` module.
 As `Copyright.js` does not contain a `'use client'` directive, the component usage is rendered on the server. `App` is rendered on the server as it is the root component.

 Client Components can render Server Components because you can pass JSX as props.
 In this case, `InspirationGenerator` receives `Copyright` as [children](/learn/passing-props-to-a-component#passing-jsx-as-children).
 However, the `InspirationGenerator` module never directly imports the `Copyright` module nor calls the component, all of that is done by `App`.
+In fact, the `Copyright` component is fully executed before `InspirationGenerator` starts rendering.

 The takeaway is that a parent-child render relationship between components does not guarantee the same render environment.